 Last year we launched WHITL woodworking with just a few pairs of earrings because people wanted a beautiful, fashionable earring that was lightweight and sustainable.
 They wanted to build a relationship with a company that cared about them and the community.
 We succeeded in offering that to our customers but something that totally took us by surprise last year was the emergence of buffalo plaid as a popular textile.

 I knew that it would be coming back this year with a vengeance so I wanted to do something special.
-I actually started on this redesign in July because I wanted to create something that really captured the Fall and Winter of 2019.
-After months of work and input from our customers, I believe I have developed something that everyone can be proud to own!
+I actually started on this redesign in July because I wanted to create something that really captured the Fall and Winter of 2020.
+After months of work and input from our customers, I believe I have developed a pair of earrings that everyone can be proud to own!
 Let’s celebrate Buffalo Plaid and its rugged, versatile history.